scylladb/dynamodb-pricing-comparison/README.md

     - Write capacity units
     - ScyllaDB cloud pricing comparison

+- `from-date`: Start date to use when collecting usage of on-demand tables.
+By default, the start date is 30 days ago.
+  Valid format: `YYYY-MM-DD`.

+- `to-date`: End date to use when collecting usage of on-demand tables.
+By default, the end date is the date of today.
+  Valid format: `YYYY-MM-DD`.

 ## Contribute

 See the [CONTRIBUTING.md](./CONTRIBUTING.md) file to learn how to build, maintain, and publish the application.